-- A new user clicks on an ad in Facebook and installs your app on June 15.
+- A new user clicks on an ad on the Facebook app and installs your app on June 15.

-- AppsFlyer queries Facebook with the user device ID.
-Because the user is still within Facebook's 28-day lookback window, Facebook self-attributes the user.
+- AppsFlyer queries Meta ads with the user device ID.
+Because the user is still within the Meta ads 28-day lookback window, Meta ads self-attributes the user.
 This causes a double charge to the app owner for the same user.

 Once you migrate devices, data reflects in AppsFlyer as follows:

 - Installs data: Similar to re-installs, migrated devices have no install data.
 Migrated device installs are not displayed in AppsFlyer.

 - In-app events and sessions data: Recorded and displayed as organic for non-attributed device migration method, or attributed to the media source and campaign, if using the attributed method.